-The kids are reunited with the parents and they spend the rest of Christmas eve hanging out in the cabin.
+The kids are reunited with their parents, and they spend the rest of Christmas eve hanging out in the cabin.

 This special really didn’t need to be two parts, but at least most of part two was pretty good.
 Most of the plot with the adults didn’t have enough development on screen to have a strong impact, but it got the message across effectively enough.

 The storyline with Angelica was poorly handled.
 Not only does she pull a complete 180 just because a song basically told her to be nice, but she magically gains a sack of toys from nowhere so we can wrap up the plot better.
 It is implied that the acid trip dream was real since she still had the elf hat and Santa does his tropey fly overhead in the last shot of the episode, but how and why did the warehouse instantly change back and forth to the mechanical representation?
 Please don’t say ‘magic’.